Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Christmas lights

-Christmas lights can look lovely in your church, but may introduce additional risks that need managing.
-Lights should be checked for defects, and ensure power leads and cables do not pose a trip hazard.
+Christmas lights look lovely but may introduce additional risks.
+Check lights for defects and ensure power leads and cables do not pose a trip hazard.

 Read more about electrical safety.